pygeode/pygeode-docs/reference.rst

 .. currentmodule:: pygeode

-The vast majority of the functionality provided by PyGeode is available within the top level namespace of the module :mod:`pygeode`.
+The vast majority of the functionality provided by PyGeode is available within the top level namespace of the module :mod:`pygeode`, along with the fundamental classes :class:`Var`, :class:`Axis`, and :class:`Dataset`.
 The contents of this top level namespace is summarized here.
-Note that there are also several submodules with further functionality referenced in the summary as well.
+Several submodules with further functionality are also included.

 .. container:: module